 Which means that…

-Individuals who still wish to try and purchase a life insurance policy will need to seek out an alternative product such as a final expense insurance policy, which will not consider one’s health as a requirement for qualifying for coverage.
+Individuals who still wish to try and purchase a life insurance policy will need to seek out an alternative product, such as a final expense insurance policy, which will not consider one’s health as a requirement for qualifying for coverage.

 Why do life insurance companies care if I have been diagnosed with Liver Failure or Hepatic Failure?

-Treatment options have improved over the years; they haven’t improved enough for life insurance companies to change significantly enough for most (if not all) life insurance companies to change their underwriting practices as of yet.
-This is why, once a life insurance company learns that you have been diagnosed with liver failure, most life insurance brokerages/agents will simply inform you that you will not be eligible for coverage.
+The main reason why a life insurance company is going to “care” if you have been diagnosed with Liver Failure is that, at the end of the day, liver failure is considered a life-threatening medical condition.
+And while treatment options have improved over the years; they haven’t changed enough for life insurance companies to change significantly enough for most (if not all) life insurance companies to change their underwriting practices.
+This is why, once a life insurance company learns that you have been diagnosed with liver failure, most life insurance brokerages/agents will inform you that you will not be eligible for coverage.

 Hepatic Failure or Liver Failure Definition:

-Liver failure or Hepatic Failure are two terms that can be used interchangeably to describe a condition whereby the liver becomes damaged and is no longer able to function properly.
+Liver failure or Hepatic Failure are two terms that can be used interchangeably to describe a condition whereby the liver becomes damaged and is no longer able to function correctly.
 This damage can occur suddenly in the case of Acute Liver Failure or can occur over time, depending on the underlying cause of one’s liver damage.

 Symptoms may include:

-- Jaundice,
+• Jaundice,

-- Pain in one’s upper right abdomen,
+• Pain in one’s upper right abdomen,

-- Nausea,
+• Nausea,

-- Vomiting,
+• Vomiting,

-- Malaise,
+• Malaise,

-- Difficulty concentrating,
+• Difficulty concentrating,

-- Confusion,
+• Confusion,

-- Etc…
+• Etc…

 Common causes of Liver Failure may include:

-We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.
+Now, at this point, we usually like to take a moment and remind folks that nobody here at IBUSA has any “official” medical training, and we’re certainly not doctors.
+All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like this one find and qualify for the life insurance coverage they are looking for.

 But…

-Not so great if you’re looking for answers to any specific medical questions.
-In cases like these, we would recommend that you contact a true medical professional who has the training to help.
+It’s not so great if you’re seeking answers to specific medical questions.
+In such cases, we recommend contacting an actual medical professional with the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.

 What kind of information will the insurance companies ask me or be interested in?